 It really isn’t too bad, but the deck feels a little less secure than a rooftop of a concrete building, it feels more like a metal gantry perched on top of a metal tower, the lack of structure just making things a little precarious.
 Anyone with a more severe fear of heights will be well cautioned to steer clear.

-This is the reason for the wire mesh, the deck would just be too exposed without.
-The mesh providing some level of containment that helps make visitors feel a little safer, with a more open arrangement the exposure would just be too much for many.
+This is the reason for the wire mesh, the deck would just be too exposed without it.
+The mesh provides some level of containment that helps make visitors feel a little safer, with a more open arrangement the exposure would just be too much for many.

 This isn’t really a downside, as we like the more visceral feel, but there just is the risk that it might be too much for some, and you are going to be stuck up there for 5-10 mins waiting for the next elevator, not fun if it’s overwhelming and unlike most sky decks there is no interior area where you can feel more secure.
 Be sure you are ok before stepping out of the elevator.

 Ahh, the eternal question in Vegas, Day or night?
 As ever BOTH views are stunning.
 The main thing to see is the Bellagio Fountain Shows, so early morning is not a great time as the fountains will be off.
 But the Bellagio looks splendid from above during the day, the azure blue/green set against the majestic hotel.

 At night the bright lights switch on and the glitz and glamour of Vegas really come out to play.
 The fountains are amazing at night but you lose the view of the Las Vegas valley with the spring mountains off in the distance and the endless desert rolling over the horizon.